 Finding a Secular Officiant for Your WeddingA Justice of the Peace Contact the county clerk's office where you will get your marriage license.
 They should have a list of local Justices of the Peace who are willing to perform wedding ceremonies.
 You can, of course, look in the phone book, but it's better to get the referral from someone who knows for sure that they are legally certified.
 Start by calling the ones close to you to get a sense of their personality, then ask if you can meet with them to get a better sense of the kinds of weddings they perform.

 At City Hall Here, finding the person to marry you is typically easy.
-You'll need to make an appointment and be willing to be married in a speedy fashion no long drawn-out sermons here!
+You'll need to make an appointment and be willing to be married in a speedy fashion – no long drawn-out sermons here!
 Call your local city hall and they'll tell you everything you need to know.

 A Friend or Relative This is fast becoming a popular option, as couples look for a more personal element in their ceremony.
-In some states such as California, a friend can get a one day designation of Deputy Commissioner of Marriages to perform weddings for a $35 cost.
+In some states such as California, a friend can get a one day designation of Deputy Commissioner of Marriages to perform weddings for $51.
 Others have chosen to get ordained on the internet through the Universal Life Church, but before you choose this option, you'll want to talk to your county clerk's office or Secretary of State's office to make sure that it is recognized in your state.
 Furthermore, make sure that the person you are choosing understands the seriousness of the task you are giving them.
-You won't want a drunk friend making inappropriate jokes at one of the most important moments of your life.
+You won't want a friend making inappropriate jokes at one of the most important moments of your life.

-If you already have a family clergyperson, or you're getting married in a house of worship, your choice is easy.
+If you already have a family clergyperson, or you're getting married in a house of worship, your choice is relatively straightforward.
 I suggest still meeting with that person to discuss the questions below and making sure you're comfortable with them.

 Otherwise, you'll need to decide first what denomination best fits with your beliefs.
 Once you've done that, contact your local house of worship to ask if their religious rules allow them to marry people in secular settings.
 You might attend some worship services to get a sense of different officiants' styles, then meet with them to make sure that they are available on your date, and amenable to the type of wedding you envision.
 Like any important job, don't just give it to the first interviewee!
 Talk to a couple different people and choose the one that you are the most comfortable with.

-How much are we allowed to customize the ceremony?
+- How much are we allowed to customize the ceremony?
 Can we write our own vows?

-If we are of different faiths, or one of us is not religious, is that a problem?
+- If we are of different faiths, or one of us is not religious, is that a problem?

-One of us is divorced, does your religion allow you to marry us?
+- One of us is divorced, does your religion allow you to marry us?

-Will our non-religious friends be allowed to participate in the ceremony, including giving readings, singing, or (if appropriate) taking communion?
+- Will our non-religious friends be allowed to participate in the ceremony, including giving readings, singing, or (if appropriate) taking communion?